What Is a New Mexico Auto Dealer Bond?

 Just like other New Mexico surety bonds, yours is also a contractual agreement between three entities.
 Your dealership is the principal.
 The obligee is the state Motor Vehicle Division.
 The surety is the third party which provides the bonding.

-Questions about Surety Bonds in New-mexico
+Questions about Auto Dealer Bonds in New Mexico

 Who needs to get bonded?